The Figurine: Plot

-Mona, now in depression, sends Lara out of her house believing she let her son die (she was supposed to be with him at the time Junior had the accident).
-Lara's box opens up while she's struggling with Linda who is throwing her things out and also pushing her out of the compound.
-Many Figurines; similar to the one in Sola's study start to fall out of Lara's box.
-Apparently, she has been responsible for 'the return of the figurine' each time it was thrown out!
-She's called in and she starts to make confessions revealing that She is being controlled by her brother, Femi.
-Femi and Sola arrive at the Araromire Shrine to return the figurine; rain starts to fall and Femi is nowhere to be found.
-While Sola is busy looking for Femi, Femi kills him by hitting him with a log of wood.
+Mona, now in a depression, kicks Lara out of the house believing she is responsible for Junior's death.
+While Lara struggles with Linda who is throwing her belongings out, a box opens and multiple figurines, similar to the one in Sola's study, spill out.
+Lara confesses she was responsible for replacing the figurine each time it was discarded and reveals that she was doing so at the request of her brother, Femi.
+Meantime, Femi and Sola arrive at the Araromire Shrine to return the figurine; rain starts to fall and Femi is nowhere to be found.
+While Sola is busy looking for him, Femi kills Sola by hitting him with a log.
 Femi returns to Lagos and he is confronted by Linda, whom Lara has already confessed to.
-Femi confirms the truth by revealing many things which proves that the whole Araromire good luck and bad luck was all a charade orchestrated by him in order to kill Sola and get Mona all to himself.
-He terms the losing of their jobs, his father's death and his asthma 'coincidence'.
-He kills Linda afterwards and dumps her body in the lagoon.
-On his way back, he has his asthma attack and commands Lara to bring him his inhaler, but she refuses; instead, she calls the 'Rapid Response Squad' to report her brother's killings.
+Femi confesses and reveals how Araromire's apparent good and bad fortune was all orchestrated by him in order to kill Sola and claim Mona for himself.
+He claims the loss of their jobs, his father's death and the return of his asthma as just coincidence.
+Femi then kills Linda and dumps her body in the lagoon.
+On his way back, he has an asthma attack and commands Lara to bring him his inhaler, but she refuses; instead, she calls the Rapid Response Squad to report her brother's killings.
 Femi struggles to get upstairs.
-He reaches out to the body of Mona, he removes Sola's ring from her finger and replaces it with his ring (which he was always staring at earlier).
+He reaches out to Mona's body, removes Sola's ring from her finger and replaces it with his ring.
 The Rapid Response Squad arrives and declares Femi dead.

 Linda, Femi and Mona are later seen alive and the movie ends with the caption 'What do you believe'?